Key conversion and ROI metrics of hotel chatbots

 A chatbot’s ability to provide relevant answers and engage customers in a conversation increases retention and conversion.
 Quicktext’s performance on the Tilsitt hotel is in line with the results we have observed on most of our partner properties.

-These statistics exclude the follow-ups and group requests that were handled by the chatbot and followed up by a hotel sales agent.
+These statistics exclude the follow-ups and group requests that were handled by the hotel chatbot and followed up by a hotel sales agent.
 No matter how good a chatbot is, not all customers are ready to buy instantly.
 Therefore, a follow-up based on the customer data gathered by the chatbot can prove very profitable.
 In fact, from January to May 2019 Hotel Six Paris tested following up with one single email, all the reservation requests that originated from their chatbot but were not immediately converted and managed a conversion rate of 25%.

 These results of the Six Hotel Paris are representative of the conversion rate that can be achieved, thanks to a sales follow up process.
 (Practical guide on sales follow up)